apalache-mc/apalache/json-rpc/README.md

 The parameter `timeoutSec` sets the timeout for this check in seconds.
 If `timeout` is not set, or it is set to `0`, then the timeout is infinite.
-If `nextModel` returns with the status `"SATISFIED"`, then the current context has a model, and the view can be obtained by calling the `query` method.
+If `nextModel` returns with the field `hasNext` set to `"TRUE"`, then the current context has a model, and the view can be obtained by calling the `query` method.

 **Precondition.** No preconditions.